-For The Gambia, it was of vital importance that the indoor residual spraying (IRS) campaign planned for 2020 goes ahead and that the insecticides for the campaign are ordered on time, whilst taking into account physical distancing, in accordance with the recent guidance and recommendations from WHO.
-Without this IRS campaign, coupled with the need to also continue to deliver seasonal malaria chemoprevention (SMC), and to sustain essential health services including malaria case management, there would have been an increase in malaria cases and deaths.
-The country is congratulated for completing three rounds of SMC and rolling out the IRS campaign.
-Under the worst-case scenario, in which there is a 75% reduction in access to effective antimalarial medicines, WHO estimate that there could have been a 31.2% increase in malaria cases, and a 148.2 increase in malaria deaths in the Gambia.
+For The Gambia, it will be of vital importance that the indoor residual spraying (IRS) campaign planned for 2020 goes ahead and that the insecticides for the campaign are ordered on time, whilst taking into account physical distancing, in accordance with the recent guidance and recommendations from WHO.
+Without this IRS campaign, coupled with the need to also continue to deliver seasonal malaria chemoprevention (SMC), and to sustain essential health services including malaria case management, there will be an increase in malaria cases and deaths.
+Under the worst-case scenario, in which there is a 75% reduction in access to effective antimalarial medicines, WHO estimate that there could be a 31.2% increase in malaria cases, and a 148.2 increase in malaria deaths in the Gambia.
 This scenario would represent a complete reversal in the substantial progress in malaria mortality reductions seen over the last 2 decades.